silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/00_Modules.md

 A module is a collection of classes, templates, and other resources that is loaded into a directory.
 Usually this directory is a [Composer package](https://getcomposer.org/), which is placed in the `vendor/` folder.
-SilverStripe modules are just Composer packages with a toplevel `_config` directory or `_config.php` file.
+SilverStripe modules are just Composer packages with a toplevel `_config` directory or `_config.php` file, as well as a special type in their `composer.json` file.

 ```
 app/